Pierogi: Romania and Moldova

 In Romania and Moldova, a similar recipe is called colțunași, with regional varieties such as piroști in Transylvania and Bukovina regions and chiroște in Moldavia region.
-Colțunași is either a dessert filled with jam (usually plum), fresh sour cherries or cottage cheese, or savory, filled with dill seasoned cheese (telemea or urdă), mashed potatoes or chopped meat.
-The dough is made with wheat flour and the colțunași are boiled in salted water, pan-fried in oil or baked in the oven.
+Colțunași is either a dessert filled with jam (usually plum), fresh sour cherries, or cottage cheese, or savory, filled with dill-seasoned cheese (telemea or urdă), mashed potatoes, or chopped meat.
+The dough is made with wheat flour and the colțunași are boiled in salted water, pan-fried in oil, or baked in the oven.

 The word is a cognate with Slavic kalduny, a type of dumplings.
 In both Bukovina and Transylvania, the name piroști is used in Romanian families of German or Slavic origin and the filling can also be a whole, fresh, seedless plum.
 The term colțunaș is used by native Romanian families and are usually filled with cottage cheese or quark and served topped with sour cream smântână, traditionally called colțunași cu smântână.

-Russia
+Russia and Belarus

 Vareniki are most often filled with potatoes (sometimes mixed with mushrooms), quark cheese, cabbage, beef, and berries.
 They can be topped with fried onions and bacon, or butter, and served with sour cream.
 This Ukrainian dish became especially popular in Russia during the Soviet period, when it became part of the menu of public catering and international Soviet cuisine.
-Pelmeni are significantly different; they are smaller, shaped differently and usually filled with ground meat (pork, lamb, beef, fish) or mushrooms as well as salt, pepper and sometimes herbs and onions.
+Pelmeni are significantly different; they are smaller, shaped differently and usually filled with ground meat (pork, lamb, beef, fish) or mushrooms as well as salt, pepper, and sometimes herbs and onions.

-In modern Russian, Pirozhki always mean a baked, in oven, or sometimes in a frying pan, usually under the lid, dough with filling.
-For dough with fillings, cooked in boiling water, exact naming is used - vareniki, pelmeni, pozy (steamed) etc.
+In modern Russian, pirozhki always mean a baked, in oven, or sometimes in a frying pan, usually under the lid, dough with filling.
+For dough with fillings, cooked in boiling water, exact naming is used – vareniki, pelmeni, pozy (steamed), etc.

+In Belarus, its close proximity to Poland, Ukraine, and Russia helps create a unique blend which takes up all three.
+Kalduny are the result, and are one of the most recognizable foods from Belarus.

 Russian Mennonite cuisine

-Due to centuries of close-knit community and mass migration from the Netherlands, northern Prussia, the Russian Empire and the Americas, the Russian Mennonites developed a unique ethnicity and cuisine.
+Due to centuries of close-knit community and mass migration from the Netherlands, northern Prussia, the Russian Empire, and the Americas, the Russian Mennonites developed a unique ethnicity and cuisine.
 In Russian Mennonite cuisine the pierogi is more commonly called vereniki and almost always is stuffed with cottage cheese and served with a thick white cream gravy called schmaunt fat.
 Russian Mennonites will also stuff the vereniki with fruit such as Saskatoon berries or blueberries.
 It is often accompanied with farmer sausage (formavorscht) or ham.
-Mennonite-style vereniki is no longer common in Poland, Russia or Ukraine, but is very common in the Canadian prairies, Chihuahua, Mexico, Paraguay, Bolivia and other places where Russian Mennonites settled.
+Mennonite-style vereniki is no longer common in Poland, Russia, or Ukraine, but is very common in the Canadian prairies, Chihuahua, Mexico, Paraguay, Bolivia, and other places where Russian Mennonites settled.